Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 Pros:

-- Extensive third-party ecosystem via Power-Ups
+- Strong third-party integration via Power-Ups

 Cons:

-- No list or timeline view on free
+- No list or timeline view on free tier

-- Reporting is pretty minimal
+- Reporting is almost nonexistent on free

 #3.
 Asana — Best Free Tool for Team Workflow Management

-Asana supports up to 10 users on free with unlimited tasks and projects, which sounds great until you realize you're stuck with just list and board views.
+Asana's free tier supports up to 10 users with unlimited tasks and projects — which sounds great until you realize the view options are limited to list and board only.
 No timeline.
 No Gantt.
 No custom fields.
-But if you want clear workflow structure with solid task ownership and dependencies, it works well.
-The onboarding is probably the smoothest I've seen on this entire list, and the mobile apps are actually good.
+That said, for a small team that wants solid workflow structure with clear task ownership and dependencies, it works surprisingly well.

 Key Features (Free Tier):